khiner/jaxdsp/README.md

 ### Local server

-See the [server instructions](server/README.md) for how to run locally.
+See the [server README](server/README.md) for instructions on running locally.

 ## Client